simondlevy/PySticks/README.md

 controllers, sets the axes (throttle, aileron/roll, elevator/pitch, rudder/yaw)
 to the popular
 [Mode 2](https://www.rc-airplane-world.com/rc-transmitter-modes.html)
 configuration.
-The right trigger is used for toggling the auxiliary channel.
+The right shoulder button is used for toggling the auxiliary channel.
 Stick values (including the auxiliary) are returned in the interval [-1,+1].

 To install the library, run a command (terminal) window, change to the
 <b>PySticks</b> directory and run the command <tt>pip3 install -e .</tt> You